 Khmelnitsky places of interest

 Cathedral of the Nativity of the Virgin.
-It is the oldest stone building in Khmelnitsky (1837).
+It is the oldest stone building in the city (1837).
 The cathedral was built on the site of the first Orthodox church of the 18th century burned down in 1822.
-Today the cathedral is active.
-Address: Khmelnitsky, Vaiser Str., 15-a.
+Vaiser Street, 15-a.

 Catholic Church of St. Vincent de Paul.
 The Dominican monastery with the Church of St. Vincent de Paul was founded in 1612 by the means of the town owner K. Senyuta.
 The present building was constructed in 1789.
 Catholic monastery lasted until 1859, after that the church was rebuilt into the Orthodox Church.

-In Soviet times the building was used by different institutions: prison, cultural center and library.
+In Soviet times, the building was used by different institutions: prison, cultural center and library.
 Only in 1991, the church was returned to the Catholic community of the town.
-Today the church is being restored.
-Address: Khmelnitsky oblast, Belogorye town (about 120 km from Khmelnitsky city), Franco Str., 28.
+Today, the church is being restored.
+Belogorye town (about 120 km from Khmelnitsky), Franco Street, 28.

 Local History Museum.
-The museum is located in a modern building surrounded by historic buildings of Khmelnitsky downtown.
+The museum is located in a modern building surrounded by historic buildings of the downtown.
 There are about 60 thousand exhibits, including the medieval coins and jewelry of Kievan Rus, large collection of porcelain (the 19th-20th centuries), antique furniture and glassware.
-Address: Khmelnitsky, Podolskaya Str., 12.
+Podolskaya Street, 12.
 Opening hours: 8:00-17:00.

 City History Museum.
-The museum of history of Khmelnitsky is located in a modern building in the pedestrian zone.
-This is a small-sized museum with an exposition covering the major events of city history.
+This museum is located in a modern building in the pedestrian zone.
+It is a small-sized museum with an exposition covering the major events of city history.
 More than two thousand exhibits are presented there.
-Address: Khmelnitsky, Proskurovskaya Str., 30.
+Proskurovskaya Street, 30.

-The city repeatedly experienced large fires and destructions, the old buildings were burned in a fire in 1822, and after World War II only a very few landmarks survived.
+The city repeatedly experienced large fires and destruction, the old buildings were burned in a fire in 1822, and, after the World War II, only a very few landmarks survived.

 The monuments of architecture are only a few buildings of the 19th - early 20th centuries in baroque, eclecticism and modernism.

 Hotel “Vik-Jan”.
 Comfortable private hotel located close to the central part of the city.
 Main services: restaurant (European cuisine), bar, sauna, pool, playground, taxi, dry-cleaning, Wi-Fi, parking.
-Address: Khmelnitsky, Martovskaya Str., 5/1.
+Martovskaya Street, 5/1.
 Contact phone: +380 382 72 90 71.

 Mini-hotel “Pivdenna brama”.
 The hotel-restaurant complex is located on the outskirts of Khmelnitsky (Kamenets Podolskiy direction), on the corner of Kamenetskaya and Zhitetskiy Streets.
 Main services: restaurant (Ukrainian and European cuisine), bar, sauna, pool, Wi-Fi, parking.
-Address: Khmelnitsky, Zhitetskiy Str., 1/1.
+Zhitetskiy Street, 1/1.
 Contact phone: +380 3822 2 39 03.

 Hotel “Eneida”.
-Large multi-storey hotel located in the center of Khmelnitsky.
+Large multi-storey hotel located in the center.
 The hall and several floors were renovated according to European standards.
 Main services: restaurant, bar, conference hall, barbershop, parking.
-Address: Khmelnitsky, Teatralnaya Str., 8.
+Teatralnaya Street, 8.
 Contact phone: +380 382 79 59 32.